aamirmalik85/TimeCapsule/readme.md

 Google for the Gmail API and OAuth 2.0 integration.

 Contact
-For any questions or feedback, please reach out to [Your Name] at [your.email@example.com].
+For any questions or feedback, please reach out to [Aamir Malik] at [anm782@gmail.com].

-Built with ❤️ using OpenAI and Streamlit.
+Built with ❤️ using DeepSeek / OpenAI and Streamlit.